 - Team videos

-Banners and signs are permitted, provided they are baseball-related, in good taste and not of a commercial nature.
-American flags are permitted and may be displayed.
-Banners and signs may not exceed three feet in height or obstruct the view of other guests or ballpark advertising signage.
-Banners may not be hung or carried while the game is in progress or affixed to walls or any other structure in the park.
-Banners, signs, and flags affixed to poles and not sold in the Dugout Store are prohibited.
+Banners, signs and flags are permitted at Oracle Park.
+Banners and signs must be baseball-related, in good taste and not of a commercial nature.
+Banners, signs, and flags may not be affixed to poles unless they were purchased that way from the Dugout Store.
+Banners, signs and flags may not exceed three feet in height or obstruct the view of other guests or ballpark advertising signage.
+Banners, signs and flags may not be hung or carried while the game is in progress or affixed to walls or any other structure in the ballpark.
 The Giants reserve the right to remove any banner, sign, or flag.

 These exclusive view seats are located within the first three rows directly behind home plate.
 These premium seats include exclusive access from the Blue Shield Field Club entrance and offers in-seat food and beverage service.
 Be sure to pay attention, you'll likely be on TV!
 For more information about this premium space, please call an Executive Sales Representative at (415) 972-2298.